TypeStrong/typedoc/site/declaration-references.md

 to make their resolution behavior more closely match the TypeScript language service (e.g. what VSCode does).

 Declaration references are comprised of an optional module source, a component path, and an optional meaning.
+Once parsed, they are resolved according to the [resolution strategy](#resolution-strategy) described below.

 ## Module Source